 Just like a designer, 3D visualizer is an artist with a style of his own.
 Working with ArchiCGI company, you get the opportunity to choose your personal visualizer.
 Have a look at the visualization and modeling projects of our 3D artists in our portfolio!

 But there is always a possibilty that there will still be some controversial moments which cannot be conveyed using 3D design tools.
 What to do then?
-How to convince the client to trust your expert opinion?

 Here are two ways a designer can deal with the unpleasant situation.